Hullow/42/Philosophers/philo/tests-philo.md

 => went back to 1st push commit, and bug is there :s

 other to investigate: `./philo 200 1500 200 200 2 > out.txt && cat out.txt | wc -l`

+X is thinking

+X has taken a fork
+X has taken a fork
+X is eating
+X is sleeping

+X is thinking